 The Manteca Financing Authority is a separate government entity whose purpose is to assist with the financing or refinancing of certain public capital facilities within the City.
 The Authority has the power to purchase bonds issued by any local agency at public, or negotiated sale, and may sell such bonds to public or private purchasers at public, or negotiated sale.
 The Authority is controlled by the City and has the same governing body as the City, which also performs all accounting and administrative functions for the Authority.
-The financial activities of the Authority are included in the Water and Sewer Enterprise Funds.
+The financial activities of the Authority is included in the Sewer Enterprise Fund.
+Financial statements for the Manteca Financing Authority component unit may be obtained from the City of Manteca at 1001 West Center Street, Manteca, California, 95337.

 The City of Manteca Housing Authority, formed in February 2011, is a separate government entity whose purpose is to assist with the housing for the City's low and moderate income residents.
 The Housing Authority is controlled by the City and has the same governing body as the City, which also performs all accounting and administrative functions for the Housing Authority.
-The Housing Authority did not undertake any transactions during fiscal year 2015.
+The Housing Authority did not undertake any transactions during fiscal year 2016.
+Separate financial statements are not issued for the City of Manteca Housing Authority.